I recently picked up an inexpensive set of 8 silicone baking cups on a whim at the grocery store and I’m starting to consider them a major find:

 - Another plus in baking is if you have a small oven you don’t have to worry whether the pan size will fit.

-- If you don’t have a conventional oven, they’ll fit inside the Omnia Stove Top Oven.
+- If you don’t have a conventional oven, they’ll fit inside the Omnia Stove Top Oven, particularly with the new rack!

 And they have three added benefits that make them great on a boat: